Cool Stuff to Do in Ocean City Maryland All Year Round

 The Art League of Ocean City at 94th Street offers an ongoing exhibit that features the work of local artists.
 The Gallery is open Tuesday - Thursday from 11:00 AM to 4:00PM and Friday til Sunday from 1:00 PM to 4:00 PM.
 On the first Friday of every month, the Art League presents an art reception that is open to the public.

 Fishing during the summer months can bring you flounder, black sea bass, surf kingfish, and sand sharks.
 Late summer brings in pan sized blue fish, sea trout, and croakers.
-For detailed information on Ocean City fishing, check out Sue Foster's site, Fishing at the Beach where she details who is catching what, where they are catching fish, and the kinds of bait and equipment they are using.
+For detailed information on the fishing scene check out local bait shops for information on who is catching what, where they are catching fish, and the kinds of bait and equipment they are using.

 Birdwatching is great on the beach, at the inlet, or on the Bay.
 Wetland areas offer waders including Great Blue Heron, Great Egret, Tricolor Heron, Little Blue Heron, Snowy Egret, Green Heron, and Glossy Ibis.